The ROX Watch Glossary

 The escapement and balance wheel are placed within a rotating cage to negate the effect of gravity when the timepiece – and thus the escapement – is sitting in a certain position without moving.

 The aim for the tourbillion is to improve accuracy of the watch as gravity is no longer a factor.
 Tourbillions are extremely expensive to produce and highly advanced, therefore require a large amount of time, effort and expertise to produce.
-This means they are usually found in the top line of luxury Swiss brands including Hublot and Arnold & Son and are often produced as special or limited edition models.
+This means they are usually found in the top line of luxury Swiss brands including Hublot and TAG Heuer and are often produced as special or limited edition models.

 Water Resistance (ATM)